Franc1sD/Martini-Mentor/README.md

 Your Quick Guide to Crafting Perfect Martinis 🍸

 ## 📋 Project Overview

-Martini-Mentor is a web application designed to help you learn the essentials of martini making in under 10 minutes.
+Welcome to **Martini-Mentor**, a web application designed to help you learn the essentials of martini making in **under 10 minutes**.
 Whether you're a curious beginner or looking to refine your skills, this interactive guide provides concise information and practical tips to create delicious martinis at home.
-Built with Python Flask for the backend, HTML for structure, CSS for styling, and JavaScript for dynamic user interactions, Martini-Mentor offers a smooth and engaging learning experience.

 ## ✨ Key Features
-* **Interactive Ingredient Guide:** Click to explore the essential martini ingredients.
+* 🍋 **Interactive Ingredient Guide:** Click to explore the essential martini ingredients.
-* **Virtual Ordering Practice:** Simulate ordering a martini at the bar.
+* 🐿️ **Charming Squirrel Helper:** Get tips and guidance from our friendly squirrel!
-* **Engaging Martini Quizzes:** Test your knowledge with interactive quizzes.
+* 💬 **Virtual Ordering Practice:** Simulate ordering a martini at the bar.
-* **Instant Quiz Feedback:** Get immediate results and track your progress.
+* 📝 **Engaging Martini Quizzes:** Test your knowledge with interactive quizzes.
-* **Quick, Modular Lessons:** Learn easily with bite-sized information.
+* ▶️ **Resume Quiz:** Pick up where you left off if you don't finish the quiz in one go.

 ## 🛠️ Technologies Used